nicolapoggialini/NLP_project_work/README.md

 - presentation.pptx: a presentation that sums up the project.

 When executing the notebook, it's not necessaary to import the data manually: it contains a cell to clone this repository and access the datasets.<br><br>
-The final model is too big to be loaded here, it can be found at the following link https://drive.google.com/file/d/1WHTA4I_yQnXOwP4qAW0e-aS2HruQNOW0/view?usp=share_link and has to be imported manually (e.g. from Google Drive) to replicate the final results without going through the training.
+The final model is too big to be loaded here.
+It can be found at the following link https://drive.google.com/file/d/1WHTA4I_yQnXOwP4qAW0e-aS2HruQNOW0/view?usp=share_link and has to be imported manually (e.g. from Google Drive) to replicate the final results without going through the training.